Meet the Panic Free Symptom Checker

 Based on what we learned from our personal experiences and those of the families we’ve served, we built a symptom checker that resembles live conversation with a doctor, appropriately progresses and eliminates possibilities, and provides actionable advice on what to do next.
 The Brave Care Symptom Checker was built by doctors based on how they behave, diagnose, and triage when they’re with patients.

-From the start, our goal was to build something that was easy to use, and would provide appropriate information to help parents make the best decision for their situation.
+From the start, our goal was to build something that was easy to use and would provide appropriate information to help parents make the best decision for their situation.
 From our own experience, we know that context is incredibly important.

 Whenever we give advice—whether it’s to continue home care, seek urgent care, go to the emergency room, or call 911—we explain why.
 This helps caregivers contextualize and feel informed early on or better communicate with care professionals, no matter the recommended next steps.

 All families deserve medical information and advice that’s accurate, easy to understand, and helpful.
 While our physical spaces currently only exist in Portland, we’re building tools that can be used more broadly.
 The Symptom Checker is free and available for use from anywhere.
-For families using the tool outside of the Portland area, we built a database of kid-friendly urgent cares and emergency rooms across the country.
+For families using the tool outside of the Portland area, we built a database of kid-friendly urgent care and emergency rooms across the country.

 Families are already using (and loving!) the Symptom Checker.
 Our Care Team hears positive feedback about its ease of use, unnecessary ER visits avoided, and the many hours saved several times a week.
 Parents have noted feeling informed, reassured, and more in control… well, as much as one can with a sick or hurt little one.